Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Bragg spectrum

-In an X-ray picture of the solid, the bright spots are referred to as Bragg peaks and the Bragg spectrum is the set of positions of these peaks.
+\ref{sec-Bragg} In an X-ray picture of the solid, the bright spots are referred to as Bragg peaks and the Bragg spectrum is the set of positions of these peaks.
 They depend on the precise conditions of the X-ray experiment.
 Mathematically they are determined by the diffraction measure associated to the charge distribution of the solid \cite{baake2013aperiodic}.
 A Bragg peak can be identified with a point mass component of the diffraction measure, and its intensity with the value of the measure at that point.
-We simply say that the Bragg spectrum is the support of the pure point part of the diffraction measure.
+So the mathematical definition of the Bragg spectrum is as the support of the pure point part of the diffraction measure.

 Let $\omega$ be the electronic density at which the $X$-rays are diffracted.
 We suppose that $\omega$ is a continuous function and argued that it should be pattern equivariant, $\omega \in C_\pe(\R^d)$.
 One may take for example $\omega = \sum_{a\in A} \rho_a \ast \delta_{\pe_a}$ where $\rho_a$ is the density contribution from atom of type $a$.
 We use the van Hove sequence $(\Lambda_n)_n$ which has been used above for the definition of the trace per unit volume $\mean$ to define the autocorrelation distribution $\gamma_\omega$